 4.1 Selective Soldering Machine

 What if you have sensitive parts that can get damaged in the wave solder process or reflow oven?
 What do you suggest should be done to avoid the high temperatures?
 Would you want to try your luck with wave soldering or reflow soldering?
 Or, would you wish for any other way?
 Well, fortunately, that is where the selective wave soldering comes in.

-You should go for selective soldering when you fear that your electronic components will not survive reflow or wave soldering.
-You will find a wide variety of selective wave solder machines in the market.
-There are nitrogen inserted standard machines, solder pot type machines and many others.
-Figure 5 demonstrates the selective wave soldering machine.
+It would help if you went for selective soldering when you fear that your electronic components will not survive reflow or wave soldering.
+You will find a wide variety of particular wave solder machines in the market.
+There are nitrogen inserted standard machines, solder pot type machines, and many others.
+Figure 5 demonstrates the selective waves soldering machine.

 Image 5: Wave Soldering